-The English Department and the English Graduate Student Association at California State University, Los Angeles will host its annual graduate studies conference, Significations, on Friday, May 5, 2017 from 8:30am-5pm on the Cal State LA campus.
-This year's keynote speaker is Dr. Annie McClanahan from UC Irvine.
-The title of her talk is “Credit, Debt, and Social Personhood.”
+The English Department and the English Graduate Student Association at California State University, Los Angeles will host its annual graduate studies conference, Significations, on Friday, April 27, 2018 from 8:30am-5pm in the University-Student Union at California State University.
+This year's keynote speaker is Dr. Ali Behdad from University of California, Los Angeles.
+The title of his talk is “With Henry James on Ellis Island: On Immigration and Governmentality.

 Significations Facebook: http://www.facebook.com/significationscsula